The best and worst of the Apertura 2021, prior to the start of the Repechage

 Before starting the most interesting phase of the tournament, we present you the balance that the experts of ESPN make about the highlights that were presented throughout the regular stage

-The Opening 2021 It is coming to an end in the regular stage, to enter what promises to be an exciting stage of the repechage and then the Liguilla.
+The Opening 2021 came to an end in the regular stage, to enter what promises to be an exciting repechage stage and then the Liguilla.

 However, before that comes, it is well worth doing an analysis of the teams and players that stood out during the tournament, and what better way to do it in the opinion of the specialists of ESPN.